jnaidu/Developer-Portal-Solution-Center-GitBook/solution_center_roles/solution_center_user_role.md

 4. To retrieve a release, select a release by clicking on the release name.

 ## Retrieve a manifest file for a release --- Confirm Path
+### Steps:
 1. On the left panel, click **Solutions Center**.
 A list of all the solutions that have access to the solution center will be displayed.
 2. Select your solution by clicking on the solution name.
 3. Click the **Release** tab.
 The history of releases will be displayed.
 4. To retrieve a manifest file, click the down arrow under the File column corresponding to the desired release.

+## Retrieve a list of instances for a solution
+### Steps:
+1. On the left panel, click **Solutions**.
+A list of all the solutions for your company that have access to the solution center will be displayed.
+2. Select your solution by clicking on the solution name.
+3. Click the **Instances** tab.
+A list of all the instances for the selected solution will be displayed.
+4. Select an instance by clicking on the instance name to retrieve an instance.

+## Retrieve a list of user accounts that have been granted the Solution Center Instance Admin role for an instance
+### Steps:
+1. On the left panel, click **Solutions**.
+A list of all the solutions for your company that have access to the solution center will be displayed.
+2. Select your solution by clicking on the solution name.
+3. Click the **Instances** tab.
+A list of all the instances for the selected solution will be displayed.
+4. Select an instance by clicking on the instance name to retrieve an instance.
+5. Click the **Users** tab.
+A list of all the users for your instance will be displayed.
+6. To retrieve a list of user accounts that have been granted the Solution Center Instance Admin role, filter the **Role** column based on the Solution Center Instance Admin role.

+## Retrieve a list of user accounts that have been granted the Solution Center Instance Developer role for an instance
+### Steps:
+1. On the left panel, click **Solutions**.
+A list of all the solutions for your company that have access to the solution center will be displayed.
+2. Select your solution by clicking on the solution name.
+3. Click the **Instances** tab.
+A list of all the instances for the selected solution will be displayed.
+4. Select an instance by clicking on the instance name to retrieve an instance.
+5. Click the **Users** tab.
+A list of all the users for your instance will be displayed.
+6. To retrieve a list of user accounts that have been granted the Solution Center Instance Admin role, filter the **Role** column based on the Solution Center Instance Developer role.

+## Retrieve a list of external applications for an instance
+### Steps:
+1. On the left panel, click **Solutions**.
+A list of all the solutions for your company that have access to the solution center will be displayed.
+2. Select your solution by clicking on the solution name.
+3. Click the **Instances** tab.
+A list of all the instances for the selected solution will be displayed.
+4. Select an instance by clicking on the instance name to retrieve an instance.
+5. All the applications for your instance will be displayed under the **Applications** section.

+## Retrieve an external application